masagrator/ReverseNX-Tool/README.md

 This doc has been made for releases: ReverseNX-Tool **1.2**, ReverseNX **0.33**

-ReverseNX-Tool is an additional tool to make managament of ReverseNX flags easier (titleid mode is not compatible with older releases of ReverseNX).
+ReverseNX-Tool is an additional tool to make managament of ReverseNX flags easier.

 https://github.com/masagrator/ReverseNX